gohypergiant/hyperdrive/hyperpackage/README.md

     from hyperpackage.hyperpack_creation import create_hyperpack
 ```

 2. Currently, the only supported model flavor is automl, aka the [research-EfficientAutoML](https://github.com/gohypergiant/research-EfficientAutoML) library.
-The `create_hyperpack` function can accept either the model object itself, or a string path to a model saved via the `torch.save()` function from `pytorch`.
+The `create_hyperpack` function can accept either the automl model object itself, or a string path to a model saved via the `torch.save()` function from `pytorch`.
 We'll go over both situations, starting with the model object in memory.

-3. Assuming that you've run an automl study and have obtained outputs via this command:
+3. Model object in memory - assuming that you've run an automl study and have obtained outputs via this command:

 ```
     output = model.fit(x=features, y=target)
 ```

     You can then call the `create_hyperpackage` function by passing in
     the pretrained automl model from the output object (specifically,
     output["model"]), like so:

 ```
     create_hyperpack(trained_model=output["model"], model_flavor="automl")
 ```

-4. To call `create_hyperpackage` with a string path to a saved model, e.g., "/Users/hanswilsdorf/saved_model":
+4. String path to model - to call `create_hyperpackage` with a string path to a saved model, e.g., "/Users/hanswilsdorf/saved_model":

 ```
     create_hyperpack(trained_model="/Users/hanswilsdorf/saved_model", model_flavor="automl")